mduffin95/MarketSim/README.md

 ### Week 6 - March 15th - March 21st
 Added a better method for producing graphs after repeated simulation runs.
 Using a python script and matplotlib to produce the graphs.

+In the paper the way that the NBBO is calculated sounds slightly odd.
+It says a ProcessQuote activity is entered at a time t + delta, however this sounds like it could lead to later quotes being included in the processing.